-With the use of innovative technology such as laser mapping, BM Catalysts parts are designed to replicate OE standard fit.
 Parts are also manufactured from 409 grade stainless steel, which is preferred by OE manufacturers due to its strength and resistance to corrosion.

 What’s more, its 1D tube benders create extremely tight bends in the pipe work, which is essential for the manufacture of tubular maniverters.